open-compensation-token-license/license-token-website/wikisrc/nft-and-digital-fashion.md

 ### Authenticity and Ownership

 One of the most alluring features of NFTs in digital fashion is the guarantee of authenticity and ownership.
 Traditionally, digital assets are susceptible to copying and duplicating, thereby diluting the original creator's ownership and the asset's value.
 NFTs solve this problem by assigning a unique identifier to each digital fashion piece, ensuring that it’s a verifiable and singular item.
 This way, designers can authenticate their creations, and owners can prove provenance, fostering trust and confidence in digital fashion items.
+For more on digital ownership, see [NFTs and digital ownership](https://www.license-token.com/wiki/nf-ts-and-digital-ownership).

 ### Democratizing Fashion